 Most homeowners choose 3.5-inch slats because it gives a modern look.
 Those who prefer treatments that require less maintenance and are cheaper should choose 1-inch slats.
 If you want to maintain an old-fashioned theme in your home, 2-inch slats should be your choice.

 Vertical blinds come in a wide variety of colors and materials.
 If you are going to change the color scheme of your room, it is smart to choose a neutral color sliding door blind.
 But, if you want your vertical blinds to look prominent, pick a color that will stand out against the wall or your door.

 Pro tip: Most interior designers avoid using blinds and curtains as the basis of a room’s color palette.
 Let the room color and decor determine your blind color.

 Vertical blinds or shades are the most popular choice because they offer total control of the light allowed into the room and they are cheap.
 They are easy to install and maintain and are perfect for sliding doors and windows.
 Plus there are lots of blind styles available.

 Sliding Glass Doors with Built-in Blinds

-Sliding Glass Door Curtains
+Sliding Glass Door Curtains and Drapes

-Curtains for sliding glass doors protect a room from sunlight and also decorate the room.
+Curtains for sliding glass doors protect a room from sunlight and also decorate the space.
 But they also have an important safety function, they make people realize that there is a window there.
 If you have kids, then you know what I mean!
 I’ve had kids and sometimes even friends walk right into a closed glass sliding door.
 It’s kind of funny but could be dangerous. 🙂

 If you like to leave your sliding glass door open to let a breeze enter the house, then choose a lighter material.
 In this case, I prefer simple designs rather than overly decorated and intricate ones.